-The property is in the rural area and contains more than 73 acres of contiguous open space, which is more than the category's required ten acre minimum.
-Credit for this category is recommended.
+The property is in the rural area and contains more than the minimum ten acres of contiguous open space required for award of this category.
+Credit for this category is recommended for all parcels except -9150.

 • Significant wildlife or salmonid habitat